Military Government of the Philippine Islands: First Philippine Commission

 McKinley had appointed a five-person group, headed by Dr. Jacob Gould Schurman, president of Cornell University, on January 20, 1899, to investigate conditions in the islands and to make recommendations.
-The three civilian members of the Philippine Commission arrived in Manila on March 4, 1899, a month after the Battle of Manila, which had begun armed conflict between US and revolutionary Filipino forces.
+The three civilian members of the Philippine Commission arrived in Manila on March 4, 1899, a month after the Battle of Manila.
 The commission published a proclamation containing assurances that the US was "anxious to establish in the Philippine Islands an enlightened system of government under which the Philippine people may enjoy the largest measure of home rule and the amplest liberty."

-After meetings in April with revolutionary representatives, the commission requested authorization from McKinley to offer a specific plan.
+After meetings in April with Philippine representatives, the commission requested authorization from McKinley to offer a specific plan.
 He authorized an offer of a government, consisting of "a Governor-General appointed by the President; cabinet appointed by the Governor-General; [and] a general advisory council elected by the people."
-The Revolutionary Congress voted unanimously to cease fighting and to accept peace, and on May 8, the revolutionary cabinet, headed by Apolinario Mabini, was replaced by a new "peace" cabinet, headed by Pedro Paterno.
-General Antonio Luna then arrested Paterno and most of his cabinet and returned Mabini and his cabinet to power.
-The commission then concluded, "The Filipinos are wholly unprepared for independence... there being no Philippine nation, but only a collection of different peoples."

-In the report, which they issued to the president the next year, the commissioners acknowledged Filipino aspirations for independence but declared that the Philippines was not ready for it.
+In the final report, which they issued to the president the next year, the commissioners acknowledged Filipino aspirations for independence but claimed that the Philippines was not ready for it, unilaterally declaring that "The Filipinos are wholly unprepared for independence... there being no Philippine nation, but only a collection of different peoples."

-On November 2, 1899, the commission issued a preliminary report that stayted:
+On November 2, 1899, the commission issued a preliminary report that said:

-Specific recommendations included the establishment of civilian government as rapidly as possible (the American chief executive in the islands was then the military governor), including establishment of a bicameral legislature, autonomous governments on the provincial and municipal levels, and a system of free public elementary schools.
+Specific recommendations included the establishment of civilian government as rapidly as possible (the American chief executive in the islands was then the military governor), including establishment of a bicameral legislature, autonomous governments on the provincial and municipal levels, and a system of free public elementary schools, all of which had already been established under the auspices of the Philippine Republic.

 Second Philippine Commission

-The Second Philippine Commission (the Taft Commission), appointed by McKinley on March 16, 1900 and headed by William Howard Taft, was granted legislative and limited executive powers.
+The Second Philippine Commission (the Taft Commission), appointed by McKinley on March 16, 1900, and headed by William Howard Taft, was granted legislative and limited executive powers.
 On September 1, the Taft Commission began to exercise legislative functions.
 Between September 1900 and August 1902, it issued 499 laws; established a judicial system, including a supreme court; drew up a legal code; and organized a civil service.
 The 1901 municipal code provided for popularly elected presidents, vice presidents, and councilors to serve on municipal boards.
 Members of the municipal boards were responsible for collecting taxes, maintaining municipal properties, undertaking necessary construction projects, and electing provincial governors.